1 “This is not what I signed up for”

 Where the dialogue is still good between senior management and the DPO, the DPO can help her/himself by raising the following issues with senior management:

-1) Prioritisation of awareness around the importance of strong privacy practices
+1) Prioritisation of awareness around the importance of strong privacy management and practices

 2) Importance of efficient organisational design allowing the DPO to take a more tactical role